rygo6/GTAvaCrypt/README.md

 AvaCrypt V1 has been a moderate success.
 Having gathered dozens of followers in it's Discord, a few imitators of similar technique, and even a few businesses trying to commercialize it.
 It is the positive feedback that makes me see this as being justified to continue on.
 But really AvaCrypt V1 was more a quick proof of concept.
 It does introduce a significant difficulty to avatar ripping but it can go so much further.

+### New Features Of Version 2.2.1:

+1. Added option under `Tools > GeoTetra > GTAvaCrypt > Unlock All Poi Materials In Hierarchy...` to unlock all Poiyomi 8 materials under a selected GameObject. *~thanks Meru for suggestion*
+2. Added option under `Tools > GeoTetra > GTAvaCrypt > Check for Update...` to automatically update the package if one is available to make future updates easier.

 ### New Features Of Version 2.2:

 Upgraded to work with Poiyomi 8, fixed the terrible workflow with Poiyomi shader and can now be isntalled through Unity Package Manager.